asteven/local-zfs-provisioner/README.md

 ## Overview

-Local ZFS Provisioner provides a way for the Kubernetes users to utilize the local storage in each node.
-Based on the user configuration, the Local ZFS Provisioner will create `hostPath` based persistent volume on the node automatically.
-It utilizes the features introduced by Kubernetes [Local Persistent Volume feature](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/), but make it a simpler solution than the built-in `local` volume feature in Kubernetes.
+Local ZFS Provisioner provides a way for Kubernetes to utilize the local storage on each node.
+Based on the user configuration, the Local ZFS Provisioner will create `hostPath` based persistent volumes on the nodes automatically.
+It utilizes the features introduced by Kubernetes [Local Persistent Volume feature](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/), but it is much simpler to use then the built-in `local` volume feature in Kubernetes.

+The ZFS Provisioner is implemented as a hostPath provisioner that shedules pods targeted at specific nodes to provision or delete datasets to fullfill the requested Persistent Volume Claims.
+It is typically deployed as a Kubernetes Deployment.

 ## Requirement